How to Install and Use Rclone on Ubuntu 20.04

 rclone sync remote-ssh:/backup /mnt

-In the above guide, we show you how to copy, move and synchronize files and directories to the remote server with Rclone over the SSH protocol.
-You can now use Rclone to sync your local files and directories with Google drive, Amazone S3 or other storage providers.
+The above guide shows you how to copy, move and synchronize files and directories to the remote server with Rclone over the SSH protocol.
+You can now use Rclone to sync your local files and directories with Google Drive, Amazon S3 or other storage providers.